 Of the 35.5 million international child migrants in 2020, boys outnumbered girls by 1.2 million or 6.7 per cent – the largest difference ever recorded and almost double the relative difference seen 20 years ago.
 In 2000, of 23.9 million international child migrants, the data showed 3.6 per cent more boys than girls (424,000).”

 Four in 10 international child migrants live in just 10 countries and comprise a third of all child migrants – many of them refugees

 Around two thirds of all international migrants live in high-income countries (65 per cent) and most of the remaining in middleincome countries (31 per cent).
 Collectively, the 10 countries with the largest numbers host 14.7 million international child migrants – 41 per cent of the global total.
-In countries like Jordan, Turkey and Uganda, the majority are refugees.
+In countries like Jordan, the Republic of Türkiye and Uganda, the majority are refugees.

 The Middle East and North Africa region is home to the largest number of international child migrants and shows the greatest gender imbalance

 Around 9.0 million child migrants lived in the Middle East and North Africa in 2020 – 54.3 per cent were boys.
 Western Europe also showed a more pronounced gender imbalance, with boys comprising 52.0 per cent of the 5.6 million child migrants.
 In most other regions, the numbers of boys and girls were more evenly distributed.
 Girls outnumbered boys in Eastern and Southern Africa (50.4 per cent) and in West and Central Africa (52.7 per cent).